CosmicDNA/touchscreen-stenography-keyboard/README.md

 The aim of this project is to render with React Three Fiber a usefull stenography touchscreen keyboard.
 So that users can safely send keystrokes to whichever computer running Plover they want.

+This is a cross-platform touchscreen stenography keyboard built in React, making it a web-based solution that can run on any device with a touchscreen and a browser (Android, iOS, Windows tablets, etc.).

+The idea is to provide a secure, highly accessible, zero-cost practice tool that people can use anywhere.
+It outputs steno strokes that can be picked up by Plover (via the WebSocket connection).

 ## Deployed Application